Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/development-culture.md

 - Resolve issues
 - Review code

 This guide will discuss how each of these work at CivicTechJobs.
+If you have any questions be sure to let us know!
+We strive to create an inclusive space for developers to learn and achieve their goals.

 ## Make Issues